PurpleBriar/relaybot/README.md

 ## Instructions
 1. [Create a C# EchoBot in Visual Studio](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-create-bot?view=azure-bot-service-4.0&tabs=csharp%2Cvs), then run and test it with Bot Framework Emulator
-1. Set up Azure Relay with [this script](https://github.com/PurpleBriar/relaybot/blob/main/scripts/createBotAndRelay.sh).
+1. Set up Azure Relay by updating and running [createBotAndRelay.sh](scripts/createBotAndRelay.sh).
 It will also create the bot service in Azure
 1. Set up NetPassage
 1. Clone the [NetPassages repo](https://github.com/dannygar/netpassage) and open it in Visual Studio